LispEngineer/nucleo-uart/README.md

   * Send a note on and off regularly
 * DONE - Get UART receive working for MIDI
   * This was implemented using LL instead of HAL (seems much nicer)
-* Make an event-driven non-DMA, non-interrupt-driven MIDI & USB Serial version of the code with circular output buffers
+* WIP - Make an event-driven non-DMA, non-interrupt-driven MIDI & USB Serial version of the code with circular output buffers
 * Get DMA receive & send version working
 * Build something simple: